-The Rapidset Automated design tools saves a lot of time and money in the pre-construction planning process.
+The Rapidset Automated design tools save a lot of time and money in the pre-construction plans for the metal building process.

 Typically you would start with your “due diligence” on a piece of land.
 This would mean where are the utilities?
 How much does it cost to get to them and what fees are hidden when you do hook up.
 For instance sometimes on waterlines, it might run right in front of the property.
 But the person, group, or company that installed the would want a propitiate cost reimbursed to hook up.

 In the process you would find out, hopefully before fulling committing, what other hidden fees there might be like moving fiber optic line, the cost of a water meter, if you need 3 phase power what will that cost to get it to the property, do you get the water rights but what type do you get, is natural gas available, the type of soil is not good to directly build on and will need an over dig or caissons, etc.

 And a huge thing to check is your local zoning department will allow what you are planning.
 If yes then while you are there check setbacks and other things that might be asked like required landscape, any drainage issues, and if they need any type of study like turn lane, environmental, traffic, or anything else that might be part of your use.
 It is a big job to make sure you have your bases covered.